getodk/docs/odkx-src/getting-started-2-user.rst

 If you then click or tap in the list item details area (on the image), a detail view of the item will be displayed.

-From here, if you were to choose the pencil icon, ODK Survey would be launched to edit this record.
+From here, if you were to choose the pencil icon, ODK-X Survey would be launched to edit this record.

 You can also view the data in a list view or spreadsheet view by choosing the sheet icon in the menu bar and selecting the view you want: